 In particular, KYC policies are important in stopping high-risk cases of financial crime, such as corruption, money laundering, and terrorism financing.
-If security organizations blacklist a particular identity, financial service providers can avoid doing business with them.
+If security organizations put a particular identity on a watchlist, financial service providers can avoid doing business with them.
 This puts an organization in the legal green zone.
 And more importantly, it protects would-be victims from potential harm.

 What are KYC procedures?

 The typical KYC process involves collecting basic and sometimes sensitive personal data (including biometrics) to evaluate customer risk.
 Next, this data is fed through a comprehensive database to verify the identity.